August 2019 - A message from Jonathan Marks

 Welcome.
 I'm Jonathan Marks.
 If this is the first time you've visited the vault, then I'm glad you dropped by!
-There are over 485 editions of Media Network, representing about half the episodes that we made and broadcast from Hilversum.
+There are over 530 editions of Media Network, representing just over half the episodes that we made and broadcast from the Radio Netherlands' studios in Hilversum.

-As you may know, I currently work with all kinds of high-tech scale-ups in many parts of Europe, but especially in the Eindhoven and Enschede regions of the Netherlands.
+As you may know, I currently work with all kinds of high-tech scale-ups working in photonics in many parts of Europe, but especially in the Eindhoven and Enschede regions of the Netherlands.
 I'm particularly fascinated because this country is where international broadcasting started in Europe and where the long-range properties of shortwave radio were first discovered in 1926/1927.
+In 2019, there will be events to celebrate 100 years of radio in The Netherlands.
+I hope that the contribution that international broadcasting made will not be forgotten.
+You can read more about it here.

 Radio Netherlands no longer exists as a radio station in English in the way that we knew it.
 (They signed off at the end of June 2012 as documented on this site).
 The RN Classical Music station was around for a short while after, but that too had been yanked from the Interwebs.
 Join me in raising a glass to the great days of analogue adventures!

-We have now reached more than 782,775 downloads, numbers being boosted by interest in the programmes about China, North Korea and several documentaries about propaganda, during the Second World War and later.
-On average, this site logs around 9000 downloaded episodes a month, which isn't bad for vintage material.
+We have now reached more than 889,896 downloads, numbers being boosted by interest in the programmes about Rwanda, North Korea and several documentaries about propaganda, during the Second World War and later.
+On average, when I am actively uploading, this site logs around 8500 downloaded episodes a month, which isn't bad for vintage material.

 First of its kind

 Media Network was one of the first international communications magazines of its time.
 I hosted and produced the programme, but a lot of the content was made by a network of volunteer monitors, reporters and researchers located all over the globe.
 Diana Janssen also joined me as co-host during the last 5 years of the programme.
-She made a considerable contribution to the programme.
+She made a considerable contribution to our success.

 Where do these shows come from?